 If keeping costs down on your monthly cell phone bill is as important to you as having a limitless pool of data, you'll need to look beyond the big carriers for service.
 The best unlimited data plan from a discount carrier can be found at Visible, where you'll pay just $40 a month.
 That rate includes taxes and fees, so you won't see your total bill top that $40 mark.

 While Visible may not be a recognized name, you know its network very well.
 The service is owned and operated by Verizon, so you're using Big Red's network when you connect.
 While Visible no longer caps speeds on the the network (with the exception of hotspot speeds, of course), your service can be throttled if Verizon's network is congested.
-While there's no 5G coverage with Visible at this point, that's about to change, as the carrier says it will offer 5G service using Verizon's network "in the coming months." iPhone owners with Visible accounts will have first crack at 5G through the discount carrier.
+Visible now offers 5G coverage through Verizon's network, though at the moment, it's limited to customers who have iPhone 12s, the Galaxy S20 Plus, Galaxy S20 Ultra and the Blade X1 5G.

 Other wireless services offer better perks with their unlimited plans, but Visible is hard to beat if the most important perk is a low monthly bill.